 - Food Lens Five

-Don’t be tempted to brush off this café as coffee, pastries, and brunch.
-After waiting in that epic line and tasting any one of those fluffy creations, you’ll know what we know: Tatte is what dreams are made of.
+You might be tempted to brush off Tatte as a coffee chain.
+But after waiting in one of those epic lines and tasting any one of those fluffy creations, you’ll know what we know: Tatte is what dreams are made of.

-Born from the lifelong passion of self-trained, Tel Aviv-native pastry chef Tzurit Or, Tatte began in 2007 in Or’s home kitchen.
-She grew the business quickly: from small farmers’ market stands in Boston to today’s six rustically decorated, friendly brick-and-mortar cafes spanning Boston’s neighborhoods.
+Born from the lifelong passion of self-trained, Tel Aviv-native pastry chef Tzurit Or, Tatte launched in 2007 out of Or’s home kitchen.
+She grew the business quickly: from small farmers market stands in Boston to today’s eight friendly, rustically decorated brick-and-mortar cafes spanning neighborhoods in Boston, Brookline, and Cambridge.

 By mid-morning (or earlier), pastry selections dwindle and the shelves begin to clear— but the same cannot be said for the lines.
-No need to worry: The open, airy kitchen churns out plenty of other hot and fresh Tatte-style goodness.
+No need to worry: The kitchens of these shops churn out plenty of other hot and fresh Tatte-style goodies.
 Sandwiches served on house-made bread, salads, and other plated specialties (think: shakshuka, tartine, pancakes) can be whipped up and brought to your table—or packed to go.

-Though there are two full stories of seating, from open until close you will find Tatte bustling with a hurried, social, open-market energy.
-Students, tourists, professionals, floaters, moms and dads—all gather in the soft, warm, and white communal spaces to share food, drink, and free-flowing conversation.
-Get there early, take in the scene, and enjoy the sweet taste of Tatte.
+From open until close you’ll find each Tatte bustling with a hurried, social, open-market energy.
+Students, tourists, professionals, floaters, moms, and dads—they all gather in the soft, warm, and white communal spaces to share food, drink, and free-flowing conversation.
+Get there early, take in the scene, and enjoy Tatte’s sweet taste.

 Brunch is everything.
 Friday, Saturday, and Sunday it’s available all day.